evancz/guide.elm-lang.org/architecture/effects/random.md

 Here we specify both the initial model and some commands we'd like to run immediately when the app starts.
 This is exactly the kind of stuff that `update` is producing now too.

 At this point, it is possible to wire it all up and take a look.
-You can click the `<h1>`, but nothing happens.
+You can click the `<button>`, but nothing happens.
 Let's fix that!

 ## Phase Two - Adding the Cool Stuff